Akanksha02130/Project-SQL_School/README.md

 ## Key Insights

-- The African American students are the least represented while the 'other' category of students are the most represented in our student's sample.
+- African American students are underrepresented, while the 'other' category is the most prevalent.

-- Average number of years spent by students in school is 14 years for students of all ethnicities.
+- Regardless of background, students typically spend 14 years in school.

-- There was no considerable effect of a student's age on their academic scores.
+- Student age appears to have little impact on academic performance

-- Students from high income homes pay on average slightly higher student tuition (0.72% higher) than those from low income homes.
+- Students from affluent families pay slightly higher tuition fees.

 - Students from high incomes homes pay a country tuition of averagely 1.23% higher than those from low-income homes